lupyuen/lupyuen.github.io/src/fb.md

 }
 ```

-# Missing Pixels in PinePhone Image
+# Mystery of the Missing Pixels

 TODO